 Ready to Create a Virtual Classroom?

-Now that you’ve seen how a virtual classroom works, you’re ready to set one up yourself.
+Now that you’ve seen how a virtual classroom works, it’s time to consider if you’re ready to set one up yourself.

 You know there’s a huge market for online learning and all the big players are on board already.

 And now you’ve seen how quality isn’t sacrificed when education moves online.
 That’s because virtual classroom platforms include the best practices and the technology to make learning happen.